mebeim/aoc/2019/README.md

 - Be composed of non-decreasing digits (from left to right).

-An iterator over pairs of adjacent characters of a string can be easily obtained using the [`zip()`][py-zip] build-in functon.
-If we convert our values in string
-form: this will make our life much easier.
+An iterator over pairs of adjacent characters of a string can be easily obtained using the [`zip()`][py-zip] build-in function.
+If we convert our values in string form: this will make our life much easier.
+Since we are only dealing with ASCII digits, and the ASCII values for digits are ordered just like the digits, we don't even need to care about converting them back to integers to compare them.

 ```python
 digits = str(value)
 pairs = tuple(zip(digits, digits[1:]))
 ```

-To check if there are at least two adjavent matching digits, we can iterate over the pairs of adjacent digits and check if any pair of equal digits exists using the [`any()`][py-any] build-in function.
+To check if there are at least two adjacent matching digits, we can iterate over the pairs of adjacent digits and check if any pair of equal digits exists using the [`any()`][py-any] build-in function.